lee-orr/dexterous_developer/README.md

 ### Bevy Specific

-- Define the reloadable areas of your game explicitly - which can include systems, components, states, events and resources (w/ some limitations)
+- Define the reloadable areas of your game explicitly - which can include systems, components, events and resources (w/ some limitations)
 - Reset resources to a default or pre-determined value upon reload
 - Serialize/deserialize your reloadable resources & components, allowing you to evolve their schemas so long as they are compatible with the de-serializer (using rmp_serde)
 - Mark entities to get removed on hot reload